 5. Landscape Drawing

 Architectural drawings are not always centred on structures or buildings.
 The surrounding environment of the building or structure must also be taken into consideration.
-The landscape drawing is close to the site plan drawing, but obviously with a focus on more specific information about the hardscapes and greenery.
+The landscape plan is closely related to the site plan drawing, but obviously with a focus on more specific information about the hardscape, softscape and greenery.
 These architectural design drawings help to show the overall landscape layout and measurements.
 So, when you build a home, it will help you to make a beautiful landscape to enhance its outer beauty.
 They are more common in residential construction than the commercial structures.

 6. As-Built Drawing